-Hector Beltran Leyva, alias “El H,” was the head of the Beltran Leyva Organization (BLO) in Mexico.
-Once one of the most feared groups in the region, the BLO has been decimated in recent years as the group’s top leadership has been captured or killed.
+Hector Beltran Leyva, alias "El H," was the head of the Beltran Leyva Organization (BLO) in Mexico.
+Once one of the most feared groups in the region, the BLO has been decimated in recent years.
+Hector died in 2018.

 Hector Beltran Leyva and his brothers (Arturo, Carlos, and Alfredo) made their foray into Mexico's criminal underworld working with opium poppy growers in Sinaloa state.
 The brothers went on to work for Amado Carrillo Fuentes, alias "El Señor de los Cielos," the head of the Juarez Cartel, as hitmen and transporters.
 In 2002, Hector and his brothers forged an alliance with Joaquin Guzman Loera, alias "El Chapo," and his partners, and formed what was known as the Federation, or the "Alianza de Sangre" (Blood Alliance).